-In fact, the movement is based on a top-grade version of the mass-produced ETA 2892-A2 ebauche: a heir to the classic cal.
+In fact, the movement is based on a top-grade version of the mass-produced ETA 2892-A2 ebauche: an heir to the classic cal.
 2824 that is crafted to even higher standards allowed by modern technology.
 Some may argue that the choice of mechanism is not particularly suitable for a watch that at the time of me writing this brief “initial impressions” review costs between $14,000 and $19,000 USD, but I personally don’t see a problem here.

 First, unlike many other brands, Ulysse Nardin usually goes into great pains upgrading and adjusting the movements in order to run perfectly right out of the box.
-Second, since the watch is positioned as an entry level model for those buying their first luxury timekeeper with a “Swiss Made” branding, it is more rational to use a version of a mass-produced caliber that is a lot less expensive to keep in good condition compared to in-house mechanisms.
+Second, since the watch is positioned as an entry-level model for those buying their first luxury timekeeper with a “Swiss Made” branding, it is more rational to use a version of a mass-produced caliber that is a lot less expensive to keep in good condition compared to in-house mechanisms.

-However, equipped with a gold oscillating weight and officially certified by the Swiss COSC authority as a chronometer, the movement not only guarantees flawless operation for years to come, but is also quite accurate (for a mechanical caliber.)
+However, equipped with a gold oscillating weight and officially certified by the Swiss COSC authority as a chronometer, the movement not only guarantees flawless operation for years to come but is also quite accurate (for a mechanical caliber.)

 UPDATE ON PRICING: Okay, we have some information regarding prices.
-The Swiss brand wants around $14,000 for a rose gold model and almost $19,000 for a version in white gold body with blue grand feu enamel dial.
+The Swiss brand wants around $14,000 for a rose gold model and almost $19,000 for a version in the white gold body with blue grand feu enamel dial.

 Photos: Ulysse Nardin

-Ulysse Nardin Classico COSC-certified chronometer watch specification
+Ulysse Nardin Classico COSC specification

 Price range: $14,000 / $19,000 (Retail)